KamilleModules/Ekom/doc/ekom-js-api.md

                                         onSuccess ( data )
                                             With:
                                                 - data.addresses: The result of the
-                                                        userLayer->getUserShippingAddresses( userId ) method, which is
+                                                        userLayer->getUserAddresses( userId ) method, which is
                                                         an array of addressModel.
                                                         Each addressModel has the following structure: